bright/new-www/content/blog/2018-11-19-dont-let-your-mind-steal-your-time.md

 ⭐️  I try to do firstly tasks that may be not so enjoyable, but they still have to be done.
 In that way things that I really want to do are done later and become a kind of reward for doing hard stuff first.

-⭐️ Let us eliminate all possible distractions because if you want to be distracted, you will be distracted.
-Helping your teammates, responding to emails, checking all possible push notifications - when a difficult or tedious task comes, everything seems to be more important than that.
+⭐️ **Let us eliminate all possible distractions because if you want to be distracted, you will be distracted.** Scrolling social media, ad hoc responding to emails, checking all possible push notifications - when a difficult or tedious task comes, everything seems to be more important than that.
 Do not let procrastination pit-stops disturb your work.
 Switch them off and only after finishing a predetermined tasks check them out.

 ⭐️ Make sure you sleep well.
 Really!
 Fatigue and a lack of energy are the best friends of procrastination.
 How you can work on a demanding task as you have problems with getting up from a bed.